redsoxfan0219/eao-work-test/markdown_cheatsheet.md

 ### Image

-Instructions: Exclamation Point, followed by alt text encased in square brackets, followed by image file in panetheses.
+Instructions: Exclamation Point, followed by alt text encased in square brackets, followed by image file in parantheses.
 No space between the three components.
 Note that you need the image file on your directory to be able to call it.

 Sample Markdown: